Vlad29052003/Talio/README.md

 2. Suggest new features: If you have any ideas for new features that you think would be valuable, please open a new issue on our GitLab repository.
 3. Submit code: If you would like to contribute code to our project, fork our GitLab repository, create a new branch for your changes, and submit a merge request.
 It will be reviewed by our team.

-#### Code of Conduct
-In the docs section, the Code of Conduct of our team can be found.
-We expect everyone that wants to contribute to our project to adhere to the conditions stipulated in this document.

-#### Contact Us
-If you have any questions or need help getting started with contributing, please feel free to reach out to us at the mail provided in the [Group Members section](#group-members).
-We look forward to working with you to make our application the best it can be!

-## Copyright / License
-The project is owned and maintained by the development team which cam be found [here](#group-members).

-Users are permitted to use this application for personal purposes, subject to the following restrictions:

-- The application may not be distributed or sold without our permission.
-- The application may not be used for any illegal purposes.
-- Our team is not responsible for any damages resulting from the use of this application.